kenperlin/chalktalk/CONTRIBUTING.md

       }

       // one-liner if-statement body,
-      // use braces even if unecessary
+      // use braces even if unnecessary
       // so future changes are less bug-prone
       // and easier to make
       if (y) {
          doSomething();
       }

-- use `let` and `const` instead of `var` wherever possible, (not a restriction, just a loose recommendation)
+- Use `let` and `const` instead of `var` wherever possible.
+This isn't a restriction, just a loose recommendation.

-- specify strict mode ( `"use strict"` ) at the top of all source files except for sketches.
+- Specify strict mode ( `"use strict"` ) at the top of all source files except for sketches.
 Note that sketches automatically use strict by default via the sketch loading code.